 (A) If the HCA decides that no further action is necessary, the HCA will prepare a memorandum to document the basis for the decision.

 (B) If the HCA decides that further action is necessary, the HCA shall refer the matter, along with all supporting documentation, to the Army suspension and debarment official (SDO) through the Chief of the Army Procurement Fraud Branch.
-The Army SDO, or other senior official designated by The Judge Advocate General, shall proceed in accordance with FAR 3.204 and 5103.204.
+The Army SDO, or other senior official designated by The Judge Advocate General, shall proceed in accordance with FAR 3.204 and AFARS 5103.204.

 5103.204 Treatment of violations.